JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 <center><img src="sends.png"></center>

 *Figure 15: An example of a positive and negative send.
 Polarity can be changed via double clicking the arrow.
 The level can be altered by clicking and dragging the arrow.
-Note the little arc around the arrow indicatikng the send level.*
+Note the little arc around the arrow indicating the send level.*

-One option available in Reflectosaurus is to enable send saturation.
-Send saturation is one of the global plugin settings and saturates the sends preventing them from blowing up completely.
+One option available in Reflectosaurus is to enable the global plugin setting: "send saturation".
+Send saturation saturates all incoming signals post-summing preventing them from adding up to more than one.
 Send saturation can be used to simulate howl-round feedback loops and other self oscillating phenomena.

 <center><img src="globalSettings.png"></center>